 - i.
 Ensure consistency of the reward token system - ii.
 Support break and lunch duty staff when needed - iii.
 Ensure the academy expectations are visible, taught, referenced and reinforced during lessons - iv.
-Always have high expectations
+Meet with parents for initial contact regarding behavioural concerns of their child/ren. - v.
+Always have high expectations and support children in achieving them

-Social and Emotional lead/Parent support advisor
+Parent support advisor

 - i.
-Monitor patterns of recorded behaviours (internal/external exclusions) working towards preventing and/or reducing the necessity of them. - ii.
+Work with the Head of School to monitor patterns of recorded behaviours (internal/external exclusions) working towards preventing and/or reducing the necessity of them. - ii.
 Identify areas, children, times of concerns and communicate these to staff as required - iii.
 Discuss and agree actions in response to monitoring of incidents and individual children as part of safeguarding meetings - iv.
 Support teaching staff with parental conversations or meetings regarding behaviour - v.
 Liaise with support services to develop provision for individual children - vi.
 Support parents/carers in helping their child/ren make changes towards positive behaviour

-Assistant Head of School, Head of School and Executive Principal
+Head of School and Executive Principal